BMW's $1 billion plant surfs Mexican investment wave

-MEXICO CITY (Reuters) - Luxury car maker BMW (BMWG.DE) revealed a $1 billion Mexican plant investment on Thursday, becoming the latest major automaker to take advantage of the country’s growing industrial base and tariff-free access to the U.S. market.
+MEXICO CITY, July 3 (Reuters) - Luxury car maker BMW revealed a $1 billion Mexican plant investment on Thursday, becoming the latest in a line of major automakers to take advantage of the country’s growing industrial base and tariff-free access to the U.S. market.

-BMW outlined plans to build a factory in the central Mexican city of San Luis Potosi, reducing the German company’s dependence on higher-cost plants at home.
+BMW outlined plans to build a factory near San Luis Potosi, central Mexico, in a move that will reduce the German company’s dependence on higher-cost plants at home.

 “Mexico is an ideal location for the BMW Group,” production chief Harald Krueger said in a statement.
 “We are continuing our strategy of ‘production follows the market.'”

-Germany’s luxury car makers - BMW, Audi (VOWG_p.DE) and Mercedes-Benz (DAIGn.DE) - are expanding overseas as their domestic plants struggle to meet strong demand for new vehicle offerings in the United States and Asia.
+Germany’s luxury car makers - BMW, Audi and Mercedes-Benz - are expanding overseas as their domestic plants struggle to meet strong demand for off-roaders and limousines in the United States and Asia.

-“With this investment, Mexico is stepping up to premium-level production of global vehicles,” Mexican Economy Minister Ildefonso Guajardo said as the plant was announced.

-BMW did not reveal what type of vehicle it will build, and a spokeswoman for the company said no decision had been made.
-But several Mexican and European officials at the presentation said they believed the plant would produce 3 Series cars.

-“At some point I heard that they were talking about the 3 Series,” Guajardo told reporters after the event.
-“But I don’t have the official confirmation.”

-Guajardo added that at least one other big auto investment would be announced this summer but did not elaborate.
-Reuters reported last month that Kia Motors Corp (000270.KS) plans to break ground soon on a new plant in Mexico.

-Mexico’s auto sector is gaining critical mass as more global brands open production lines, boosting the supplier network.
+The Mexican auto sector is gaining critical mass as more global brands open production lines, strengthening the local supplier network.

-BMW’s move comes days after Daimler announced new Mercedes production in Mexico with partner Nissan Motor Co Ltd (7201.T), which already operates two plants in the country where it had recently increased capacity.
+BMW’s move comes days after Daimler announced new Mercedes production in Mexico with partner Nissan Motor Co Ltd, which already operates two plants in the country and had recently increased capacity there.

 “The premium brands are finally realizing that Mexico has the capacity to build signature vehicles,” IHS Automotive analyst Guido Vildozo said.